-[Added 6-9-12: Hemingway was recruited by the KGB in October 1940, though Harvey Klehr, co-author of Spies: The Rise and Fall of the KGB in America (2009) does not believe he gave them anything.
+[Added 6-9-12: Hemingway was recruited by the KGB in October 1940, months before he and Gellhorn went on their "spy mission" to China in early 1941, though Harvey Klehr, co-author of Spies: The Rise and Fall of the KGB in America (2009) does not believe he gave them anything.
 It is thus crucial to read my essay in all its segments.]
 HBO screened a movie based on the Gellhorn-Hemingway marriage, May 28, 2012.
 The film stars Nicole Kidman and Clive Owen, and has been shown at the Cannes Film Festival.
 Part 4 has the money quote from Gustav Regler, demonstrating EH’s defense of Communist tactics in Spain, and also suggesting mental instability.
 The movie, directed by Philip Kaufman, is remarkably pornographic and grossly distorts history along Stalinist/Popular Front lines, meantime making Gellhorn a Great Woman and pioneer war correspondent, while Hemingway is a slobbering idiot for much of the script.
 In my view, it parrots a common hot pink line on the lead up to World War 2, alleging that 1930s Communists were THE true and only antifascists.

-My review of Peter Moreira’s book took eight months of focused research, went through many drafts, and was vetted by scholars specializing in the period.
+My review of Peter Moreira’s book took eight months of focused research, went through many drafts, and was vetted by scholars.

 http://clarespark.com/2011/06/30/ernest-hemingway-and-gellhorn-in-china-1941-2/ (Because of Nicole Kidman’s star power and sex appeal, over 3300 views of this segment alone)